sous-chefs/fileutils/README.md

 ===========

 This cookbook provides the fileutils resource.
 The resource can be used to set attributes on all of the files in a directory and subdirectory.
+We've had years of people complaining that the directory recursive mode, which is in fact a parent operation, does not work on subdirectories and files.
+In this cookbook recursive refers to subdirectories and the files contained inside them.

 Requirements
 ============